 Both times around, Meredith looked to her medical insurance company to help cover formula or donated breastmilk costs.
 Both times, she got the run-around.

 “I made multiple calls and sent multiple letters and what it boiled down to was formula coverage was tied to the medical necessity of the baby,” she explains.
 “The insurance company told me that if my baby started losing weight that would be a good thing because they may be able to cover it then.
 Basically, my child needed to lose weight or have a medical necessity for my insurance to cover something to feed my baby.”

-On the contrary, when Renata Reese decided she was going to breastfeed and realized she needed a breast pump, she called her insurance company and began the simple process of obtaining a free pump.
+On the contrary, when Renata Reese decided she was going to breastfeed her newborn, she called her insurance company and began the simple process of obtaining a free pump.

 “Within 15 minutes I was set up to get my free breast pump; I was shocked at how fast it was,” says Renata, who was diagnosed with breast cancer when her daughter was six months old and is currently undergoing chemotherapy treatments.
 “At that time, I didn’t know I would need the formula and didn’t do research to see if the formula was covered.
 But the fact that it isn’t covered is mind-blowing.
 There has to be a second feeding option that is supported by insurance companies.”

 Jacqueline Poulos—a 13-year breast cancer survivor and mom of two— adds, “I cannot believe it takes one day to set up getting a free breast pump but the formula isn’t covered.
 Something needs to be done.”